AquaSyles/From-Python-to-Cpp-Handbook/src/introduction.md

 - Learn fundamental OOP concepts in C++, including classes, constructors, inheritance, and polymorphism.

 ## 5. Standard Template Library (STL)
-- Uncover the power of STL, C++'s standard library, and its pre-defined classes and functions for handling complex data structures and algorithms.
+- Uncover the power of STL, C++'s standard library, and its pre-defined classes and functions for handling complex data structures and algorithms.stat

 ## 6. Error Handling ???
 - Understand error handling in C++ without built-in exception support. ?